Supporting English as an additional language or dialect – compass

 - compass / destination / location

-1. Teacher provides the opportunity for students to develop their understanding of direction by asking them to stand on a spot and turn in the direction called out by the teacher.
-After a number of moves the teacher asks the students what direction they are facing.
+1. Provide the opportunity for students to develop their understanding of direction by asking them to stand on a spot and turn in the direction called out.
+After a number of moves, asks the students what direction they are facing.
+Say

-2. Teacher prepares an OHT slide using Google Maps of the local area plus individual photocopies for students showing the school and 3-4 local landmarks such as the train station, the library, local parks and local sport facilities.
-The teacher may wish to prepare additional slides tracing the routes they will use in the activity.
+2. Prepare a slide using Google Maps of the local area plus individual photocopies for students showing the school and 3-4 local landmarks such as the train station, the library, local parks and local sport facilities.
+Prepare additional slides tracing the routes they will use in the activity.

-Teacher dictates directions from the school to a landmark, without telling the students the destination.
+Dictate directions from the school to a landmark, without telling the students the destination.
 Students listen, track the route and write down the name of the destination.
 After completing the activity, a student comes to the board and traces the route.
-Teacher reveals a prepared slide showing the correct route.
+Reveal a prepared slide showing the correct route.

 - You are standing in front of the school looking due north.